The Cooking Style Used By Homecooks To Cook Indian Food

-Its simple everyday way of cooking, but perhaps a bit more time involved when it comes to cooking Indian food.
+Its simple everyday way of cooking, but perhaps a bit more time involved when it comes to Indian food cooking.

 To cook Indian food at home you will have to adopt one or few of the following methods depending on the recipe.

-Each of the cooking techniques is explained in detail in this post, but for now, let’s just stick to the key techniques used.
+Each of the cooking techniques is explained in detail in this post, but for now, let’s just stick to the key styles used.

-The list is not exhaustive but the most commonly used methods of cooking.
-These are:
+The list is not exhaustive but the most commonly used methods of cooking are:

 - Deep frying

 In Indian cooking, Sauteing or the term used in Hindi ‘Bhuna’ is perhaps the most frequent and important method of cooking.

-Almost all dishes barring a handful, use this method.
+Almost all Indian dishes barring a handful, use this method.

 The reason is because of the use of spices in the dishes.

 Spices such as cumin powder, coriander powder, turmeric, and many others are used in raw form.